Tapi-Mandy/guhwall/README.md

 <h3 align="center">Aesthetic wallpaper manager made for guhwm.</h3>

-<h4 align="center">Built with Go & GTK, it provides a beautiful, lightweight, and compact UI to browse your collection and instantly apply themes using Matugen.</h4>
+<h4 align="center">Built with Rust & GTK, it provides a beautiful, lightweight, and compact UI to browse your collection and instantly apply themes using Matugen.</h4>

 ---